krsna1729/dpdk-hash/README.md

 Environment
 ===========

-Make sure `Vagrant` and `Virtulbox` is setup for the platform of your choice.
+Make sure `Vagrant` and `Virtualbox` is setup for the platform of your choice.
 If you are behind a proxy, install `vagrant-proxyconf` plugin and export the http(s) proxy, no_proxy variables.
 The `Vagrantfile` will pick it up and provision the Ubuntu box accordingly.

 ```shell
 git clone https://github.com/krsna1729/dpdk-hash.git